assari/Coursera-Getting-And-Cleaning-Data_Project/CODEBOOK.md

 |87|angle(Y,gravityMean)| |
 |88|angle(Z,gravityMean)| |

-The descriptions for the above measures are best described in the "features-info.txt" contained as part of the downloadable dataset.
+The descriptions for the above measures are best described in the "features-info.txt" contained as part of the original downloadable dataset.

 ### The original dataset